FFmpeg

 FFMPEG_THREADS=12

-💡 Path Configuration: Replace
+FFMPEG_TEMP_DIR=/absolute/path/to/colibriplus/storage/app/tmp/ffmpeg💡 Path Configuration: Replace

-with your actual project path.
-You can get the absolute path by runningpwd
+/absolute/path/to/colibripluswith your actual project path.
+You can get the absolute path by runningpwdin your project root directory.

 Set Permissions